-Bluffview's vision is "to empower children to unfold their potential as whole and unique persons in a global community."
+Bluffview's vision is "Empowered learners unfolding their full potential as whole and unique persons in a global community."
 We pursue this vision through a distinctive Montessori approach that embodies individualized instruction, mixed age groupings, an international curriculum, a prepared environment, and Montessori teaching materials.

-This Montessori Method of education is based on the principle that education is to be an aid to life, and that it should go far beyond the simple acquisition of factual knowledge in various areas.
+The Montessori Method of education is based on the principle that education is to be an aid to life, and that it should go far beyond the simple acquisition of factual knowledge in various areas.
 Montessori schools help children develop a positive attitude and a curiosity toward learning.
 Bluffview's educational philosophy is inspired by the research of Dr. Maria Montessori, by her models for the classroom, and by the developmental learning materials she created.